MaggieAppleton/maggieappleton.com/content/notes/0_frontmatter-placeholder/index.md

 ---
 slug: invisible-post
 updated: 2019-01-01
-title: 'this post is a ghost'
+title: 'This Post is a Ghost'
 subtitle: 'this isnt a subtitle'
 cover: null
 description: 'this post has all of the right fields'
-growthStage: seeding
+growthStage: 'Seedling'
 type: ['test']
 topics: ['test']
 published: false